security-force-monitor/sfm-research-handbook-old/en/datamodel/organizations.md

 ### Guidance on use

-Along with the fields the fields `Parent relationship start date?`, `Parent relationships date last cited` and `Parent relationship is open ended?`, `Parent organization date first cited` provides data on the time period we can say one organization is the parent of another .
+Along with the fields the fields `Parent relationship start date?`, `Parent relationships date last cited` and `Parent relationship: open ended?`, `Parent organization date first cited` provides data on the time period we can say one organization is the parent of another .

 The `Parent organization date first cited` field contains a date that is either: